Home-Sharing-Team/final-capstone-Project-Back-End/README.md

 ## Testing:

 Tu run the test in your terminal, please type: rspec spec/capybara

+## Kanban Board:

+Link to the project Kanban board: <a href="https://github.com/orgs/Home-Sharing-Team/projects/2">Click here</a>.

+Link to the screenshot of the initial state of the Kanban board: <a href="https://github.com/orgs/Home-Sharing-Team/projects/2">Click here</a>.

 ## Show your support:

-Give a :star: if you like this project! (click here)
+Give a :star: if you like this project!

 ## Authors: